 If there are no consequences or benefits attached then you’ll struggle to give a damn whether or not you reach it because… well, what does it matter?
 And that means that you will lose motivation.

 One way to give your goal stakes is to imagine yourself into the future and make a list of the benefits of meeting your goal – and the drawbacks of not meeting it.
 Neuroscience proves that when you imagine your future your brain releases chemicals like Oxytocin which improves your mood and keeps you going.

-Think about your life in 2019.
-How will your life have changed after meeting your writing goal this coming year?
+Think about your life in the future – in a month, at the end of this year, or this time next year.
+How will your life have changed after meeting your writing goal?
 Will you have increased your career chances, improved your business?
 Will you feel more fulfilled, creative and happy?
-You can read more about this approach in our blog how to visualize your writing dreams and goals.

 >> Read more: How to set a writing goal: the ultimate guide